-Let us listen to a little bit of Nehemiah’s story¹.
-He is a man who openly admits that he cried and wept on hearing some bad news.
-Nehemiah was living in Susa, part of the dispersion of the people of Israel throughout Persia.
-He had a trusted position working in the palace as a cupbearer to the king.
+Let’s look at a little bit of Nehemiah’s story.
+He lived in Susa, after the fall of Jerusalem the people of Israel had been dispersed throughout Persia.
+Nehemiah had a trusted position and worked in the king’s palace as a cupbearer.
 This was a bit more than being a waiter or a butler.
 Part of Nehemiah’s job may have been to sample the king’s wine to make sure that it was safe for him to drink!

-A group of travellers now come to Susa, from Judah, with the latest news.
-Nehemiah seeks them out to hear how the returned exiles are getting on in Jerusalem.
-The news is not good, for the walls of the city have been broken down.
-In addition to that, the city gates have been burned with fire and the people are in trouble and disgrace.
-The community is under threat, and they had no protection.
+A group of travellers arrived, in Susa, from Judah with the latest news about what was happening in Jerusalem.
+Nehemiah sought them out to hear how the returned exiles were getting on.
+The news was not good, for the walls of the city had been broken down.
+In addition to that, the city gates had been burned with fire and the people were in trouble and disgrace.
+The community was under threat, and they had no protection.

 This was not a hasty reaction, this was a prayed through, thought out action.Tweet